A person standing in a small boat in a narrow, calm waterway surrounded by green grass fields under a clear sky.

 Dense grasses bend and sway, absorbing wave energy that would otherwise crash directly into shorelines.
 Thick peat soils act like giant sponges, soaking up floodwaters during storms and high tides.
 Just one acre of salt marsh can absorb up to 1.5 million gallons of water, helping reduce flooding in nearby communities.

 As water moves through the marsh, it slows, spreads out, and filters through vegetation and soil.
-Pollutants—from fertilizers to heavy metals—are trapped and broken down before reaching the ocean.
+Pollutants, from fertilizers to heavy metals, are trapped and broken down before reaching the ocean.
 In this way, salt marshes quietly clean the water that sustains coastal fisheries and recreation.

 Carbon Buried Beneath Our Feet

-Salt marshes do more than protect the coast—they help stabilize the planet’s climate.
+Salt marshes do more than protect the coast.
+They help stabilize the planet’s climate.

 These wetlands are part of a group known as blue carbon ecosystems, which also includes mangroves and seagrass meadows.
-While marsh plants capture carbon through photosynthesis, their greatest climate power lies underground.
-As plants die, their remains are buried in waterlogged soils where oxygen is scarce.
-Decomposition slows to a crawl.
+While marsh plants capture carbon through photosynthesis,

-Over centuries, this process builds deep layers of carbon-rich peat.
-An estimated 95 percent of the carbon stored in salt marshes lies belowground, locked away for hundreds—or even thousands—of years.
+, locked away for hundreds or thousands of years.
 Per acre, salt marshes can store more carbon than tropical rainforests, making their preservation a critical climate solution.

 A Nursery for the Sea